redhat-nfvpe/clearwater-rpm/README.md

 You then have a few options for building the RPMs:

 1. Are you on CentOS or RHEL?
-Then just run `scripts/build/build`.
+Then run `scripts/build/build`.
 (The requirements are documented in the scripts.)
+Note that the more CPU threads you have, the more RAM you will need.
+8 GB of RAM seems to be enough for a 12 thread machine.
 2. Or, use our included [Vagrant](https://www.vagrantup.com/) configuration to quickly bring up a CentOS virtual machine.
-Just run `vagrant up`, and then `vagrant ssh` to login.
+Run `vagrant up`, and then `vagrant ssh` to login.
 The directories are conveniently shared with the host operating system.
 (Note that you may need the VirtualBox Guest Additions.
 Install them automatically via a plugin: `vagrant plugin install vagrant-vbguest`.)
 3. On other Linuxes, use [mock](https://github.com/rpm-software-management/mock) to emulate CentOS